towercomputers/toweros/docs/src/hardware.md

 *Notes*
 - The amount of RAM required for each host is heavily dependent on the intended usage pattern.
 Generally, at least one host should have 8GB of RAM, to run a web browser.
 For the router host, we recommend having at least 2GB of RAM.
 - Different SD cards and USB keys may have very different performance characteristics.
 In general, USB keys are much faster than SD cards, and M.2 SSDs are faster still.
+- Each host needs two storage devices to function properly: one for the boot filesystem and another for the root filesystem (the one that contains your applications and data).
+The root filesystem is fully encrypted and the key to decrypt it is located in the boot filesystem.
+If you are using Raspberry PI 4b, you can use either an SD card or a USB key for each file system (It is recommended to use the fastest device for the root file system).
+For CM4s with a DeskPi, on the other hand, you must use an SD card for the boot file system and an M.2 SSD for the root file system.

 ### Compute Module 4 Lite